Documentation / Short Interest

 Example: XYZ 3-Stage Exit

 You entered 300 shares at $38.50 anticipating a squeeze.
-On Day 3, price hits the VB target of $41.80, and you exit 33% of your position (100 shares) to lock in $3.30 per share profit on that portion.
-On Day 5, price reaches resistance at $45, and you exit another 33% (100 shares) to capture $6.50 per share on that portion, significantly reducing your exposure.
+On Day 3, price hits the VB target of $41.80, and you exit 33% of the position (100 shares) to lock in $3.30 per share on that portion.
+On Day 5, price reaches resistance at $45, and you exit another 33% (100 shares) for $6.50 per share, reducing your exposure.

-By Day 7, price has accelerated to $48 and is climbing with strong volume, confirming the squeeze is developing.
+By Day 7, price has accelerated to $48 and is climbing on strong volume, confirming the squeeze is developing.
 You trail the remaining 34% (100 shares) with the 8 EMA as your stop and ride the momentum higher.
-You’re eventually stopped out when price closes below the 8 EMA at $46 on Day 9.
+You’re stopped out when price closes below the 8 EMA at $46 on Day 9.

-Total profit calculation: (100 x $3.30) + (100 x $6.50) + (100 x $7.50) = $1,730 on initial capital of $11,550, representing a 15% gain in just 7 trading days.
+Total profit: (100 x $3.30) + (100 x $6.50) + (100 x $7.50) = $1,730 on initial capital of $11,550, a 15% gain in 7 trading days.
 This staged exit captured most of the move while protecting against giving back gains if the squeeze had reversed earlier.

 Trailing Stops: Protecting Profits